Birds of Oman home Bird names News Family groups Tips Glossary Plumage Thumbnails Page structure Credits PHOTOS FOR SALE

 Photos are sorted again according to a few basic rules:

-If there are different races or subspecies, these will form the highest-level subdivision.
-This is the only labeled subdivision.
-The next level subdivision is according to:
+If there are different races (=subspecies), these will form the highest-level subdivision.
+For race of any species, the subdivision is always by:

 Any of these sections can be subdivided again into:

 Each photo has a caption; many small photos hold links to larger versions of the same shot.
-Names of bird species anywhere on the bird pages are clickable links.
+The icon also holds a link to the larger version.
+Text in boldface Italics anywhere on the bird pages are clickable links.
 Clickable links almost always appear in italic font, also in photo captions.

-Breeding information - for bird species of which we have obtained photos of a nest and/or eggs, or have been able to observe their breeding behaviour, we now offer a summary of their breeding seasons, nest type and egg characteristics.
-There are two subsections:
+For bird species of which we have obtained photos of a nest (or entrance to a nesting hollow) and/or eggs, or have been able to observe their breeding behaviour, we offer a summary of their breeding seasons etc., nest type and egg characteristics.
+There are the following subsections.

-Habits - we observe and attempt to document certain behavioural patterns, but do not have any systematic knowledge of bird species' behaviour.
+We observe and attempt to document certain behavioural patterns, but do not have any systematic knowledge of bird species' behaviour.
+Where known, a basic summary of key behavioural patterns is now given in a table.

-Food - as far as known to us information on bird species' food sources in the wild is provided.
+As far as known to us, information on bird species' food sources in the wild is provided.

 Footers